rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 [Consistent Hashing](http://en.wikipedia.org/wiki/Consistent_hashing)
-is a hashing technique whereby each bucket appears at multiple points throughout the hash space, and the bucket selected is the nearest higher bucket to the computed hash (and the hash space wraps around).
+is a hashing technique whereby each bucket appears at multiple points throughout the hash space, and the bucket selected is the nearest higher (or lower, it doesn't matter, provided it's consistent) bucket to the computed hash (and the hash space wraps around).
 The effect of this is that when a new bucket is added or an existing bucket removed, only a very few hashes change which bucket they are routed to.

 In the case of Consistent Hashing as an exchange type, the hash is calculated from the hash of the routing key of each message